Sure Dividend

 Business Overview

-The company operates about 2,200 stores in the U.S., Canada, and Mexico.
+The company operates more than 1,700 stores in the U.S., Canada, and Mexico.
 Lowe’s offers a wide range of products, for maintenance, repair, remodeling, and decorating the home.
 It has a wide selection of leading national brands, as well as a large number of private brands.

 Lowe’s has made a concerted effort in recent years to improve its in-store experience for customers through merchandising and inventory practice optimization, as well as investing in the capabilities to fulfill orders outside of its stores.